XMU-Kuangnan-Fang-Team/GENetLib/README.md

 y|numeric, an array representing the response variables. z|numeric, a matrix representing the scalar covariates, with the number of rows equal to the number of samples. location|list, a list defining the sampling sites of the sequence data.
-X|numeric or dict, a matrix representing the sequence data with the number of rows equal to the number of samples or a "FD" item which represents the functional data. ytype|character, "Survival", "Binary" or "Continuous" type of the output y. btype|character, "Bspline", "Exponential", "Fourier", "Monomial" or "power" type of spline. num_hidden_layers|numeric, number of hidden layers in the neural network.
+X|numeric or dict, a matrix representing the sequence data with the number of rows equal to the number of samples or a "fd" item which represents the functional data. ytype|character, "Survival", "Binary" or "Continuous" type of the output y. btype|character, "Bspline", "Exponential", "Fourier", "Monomial" or "power" type of spline. num_hidden_layers|numeric, number of hidden layers in the neural network.